justinwylie033/SET09102_portfolio-main/week5_documentation.md

 Finally, highlight three examples from your code where you have eliminated the need for comments by adhering to the principles of clean code.

-Six Rules Of Clean Code
+<h1> Six Rules Of Clean Code </h1>
+<h3> This weeks portfolio assignment was to an exemplification of clean code in practice, this is available below. </h3>

 <h2> 1.
 Meaningful Names </h2>
 <h3> Summary </h3>